spetterman66/spetterman66/README.md

 - 👋 Hi, I’m @spetterman66
-- 🎮 I own a Minecraft 1.8.9 PvP Client together with @hamzamoboi, @gamerhun1238, and @quantamyt called Fluid Client.
+- 🎮 I own a Cracked & Premium free FPS boosting Minecraft 1.8.9 PvP Client together with @hamzamoboi, @gamerhun1238, and @quantamyt called Fluid Client.
 The website is located at https://fluidclient.ovh/!
 - 👀 I’m interested in developing things with @GamerHun1238
 - 🌱 I’m currently learning Rust :)
 - 📫 You can reach me on Fluid Client's Discord server at https://discord.gg/F38PwE4YQA